learnmk/aws-bootcamp-cruddur-2023/journal/week2.md

 # Week 2 — Distributed Tracing

+## What is the need for Distributed Tracing system
+1 Trace user requests through your application while meeting your security and compliance objectives.
+2 Identify bottlenecks and determine where high latencies are occurring to improve application performance.
+3 Remove data silos and get the information you need to improve user experience and reduce downtime.
+4 Debug serverless applications in real time, and monitor both cloud cost and performance metrics.

 ### TASK 1
 Instrumented backend flask application to use Open Telemetry (OTEL) with Honeycomb.io as the provider.